header

 Trypanosomiasis in Africa is also known as African Sleeping Sickness and it may pose some risk to hunters in tropical rural areas.

-• Trypanosomiasis is a systemic disease caused by the parasite transmitted by the bite of the tsetse fly.
+• Trypanosomiasis or sleeping sickness is a systemic disease caused by parasites known as 'trypanosomes' which are transmitted by the bite of an infected tsetse fly.

 • Sleeping Sickness occurs in a belt across Africa, north of South Africa and south of Eygpt, Libya and Algeria.